xiaoming622/xiaoming622.github.io/_pages/about.md

 <!-- As I near the completion of my doctoral studies, I am eager to embark on a career in academia where I can contribute my knowledge and skills to both research and teaching in this exciting and rapidly evolving area. -->

 My current supervisor is [Prof. Zhiguo GONG](https://www.fst.um.edu.mo/people/fstzgg/) from University of Macau.
-I was also supervised by [Prof. Xiaoshan LI](https://www.cis.um.edu.mo/~fstxsl/) and [Prof. Yangmin LI](https://www.polyu.edu.hk/en/ise/people/academic-staff/y-m-li/)  from University of Macau, Macau.
+I was also supervised by [Prof. Xiaoshan LI](https://www.cis.um.edu.mo/~fstxsl/), [Prof. Yangmin LI](https://www.polyu.edu.hk/en/ise/people/academic-staff/y-m-li/)  from University of Macau, [Prof. Yanfei ZHANG](https://qgxy.sdut.edu.cn/2020/0528/c8372a383525/page.htm), [Prof. Jinliang GONG](http://101.42.242.152/jiaoshiminglu/jsml.aspx) from Shandong University of Technology.

 You can find my CV here: [Curriculum Vitae of Xiaoming Wang](../files/cv_xiaoming.pdf).